Yoga is the perfect accompaniment to your daily Parkinson’s fitness routine.

-Not only does yoga improve strength mobility, flexibility, balance, posture and gait, it reduces stress and anxiety, making it the perfect accompaniment to your daily fitness routine.
+Not only does yoga improve strength mobility, flexibility, balance, posture and gait, it also reduces stress and anxiety.

 Yoga can be a bit intimidating, thanks to the gravity-defying, pretzel-like contortions you see on Instagram.
 But don’t assume this trendy form of fitness is limited to those who can do headstands or the splits.